FOR IMMEDIATE RELEASE

 About Farm Radio International

-To learn more about FRI and Her Farm Radio, or to arrange interviews with individuals in Canada and across Africa involved in our work, please contact:
+To learn more about this and other FRI projects, or to arrange interview with individuals involved in the project, please contact:

 Kevin Perkins, Executive Director, Farm Radio International